DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-03-30-partial-closure.md

 ---
-  title: Partial closure of the registration service
+  title: Autumn 2024 – Partial closure of the registration service
   description: A closed state of the service where users could still access past registrations and sign up for email alerts about registration reopening.
   date: 2024-03-30
   related: